Damiana Essential Oil

 - Fragrance Classification: Floral, Spicy

-- Not for use when pregnant, breastfeeding, nor with young children.
+- Not for use when pregnant, lactating, or with young children.

 - Avoid by those with history of psychosis.